CMRNext: Camera to LiDAR Matching in the Wild for Localization and Extrinsic Calibration: Introduction

-The main contributions of this work are as follows: \begin{itemize}[topsep=0pt] \item We propose \cmrnet2{}, a novel two-step approach for monocular localization in \ac{LIDAR}-maps and camera-LiDAR extrinsic calibration, which is independent of any sensor-specific parameter. \item We propose to leverage uncertainty estimation for camera-\ac{LIDAR} matches, such that only the most reliable matches are used for the pose estimation step. \item We demonstrate that \cmrnet2{} achieves state-of-the-art performance for both tasks on multiple real-world publicly available datasets, and we perform extensive ablation studies to analyze the contribution of each component in our method. \item We demonstrate the generalization ability of our approach to previously unseen environments and sensor setups on three different in-house robotic platforms. \item We release the code and pre-trained models of our approach to facilitate future research at \url{http://cmrnext.cs.uni-freiburg.de}. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize}[topsep=0pt] \item We propose \cmrnet2{}, a novel two-step approach for monocular localization in \ac{LIDAR}-maps and camera-LiDAR extrinsic calibration, which is independent of any sensor-specific parameter. \item We propose to estimate the uncertainty of camera-\ac{LIDAR} matches as additional output for usage in downstream tasks. \item We demonstrate that \cmrnet2{} achieves state-of-the-art performance for both tasks on multiple real-world publicly available datasets, and we perform extensive ablation studies to analyze the contribution of each component in our method. \item We demonstrate the generalization ability of our approach to previously unseen environments and sensor setups on three different in-house robotic platforms. \item We release the code and pre-trained models of our approach to facilitate future research at \url{http://cmrnext.cs.uni-freiburg.de}. \end{itemize}